Thank you for your query. We will contact you soon.

 - A combined tax system, that allows a tax rate of 6% to 38% depending on the amount of income, as well as the absence of tax rates for income received abroad or domestically for representative offices of foreign companies;

 - A corporation (to register a Local Corporation in South Korea);

 - A representative office (to register a Liaison Office in South Korea);

 Depending on the type of legal form of registration, it is possible to get different benefits for specific business tasks.
-As part of supporting the registration of companies in South Korea, IQ Decision specialists help determine the option, that is most suitable for your tasks directly, as well as orienting you on all the main points of registering a business in South Korea.
+As part of the support for a company registration in South Korea, IQD Consulting specialists will provide legal advice on obtaining various advantages for specific business tasks, as well as legal support services in business registration in South Korea.

 In order to register a corporation in South Korea, you must understand, that this structure is the most serious of the possible for the establishment of foreign persons.
 Key points, when registering a corporation are:

 - The most suitable form of company for working with investments;

 - A responsibility is limited to investment capital;